-Tis the season for family time, work parties, church get-togethers and time spent around the Christmas tree.
-When you get together with people from all different walks of life, it’s important to remember that there are some topics that are best to avoid and some really great opportunities to sit and make memories.
+Are you ready for holiday get-togethers and Christmas dinners?
+There are some topics that are best to avoid and some really great opportunities to sit and make memories.
 Keep these things in mind to help the conversation move forward no matter who you have over for the holidays.
 And of course, remember to pull out your phone and record some of the memories of your grandparents when they get started talking!

 Amazon Affiliate links are included in this post.

 The best advice anyone can give for holiday dinners when you have extended family and friends over for the meal is to avoid hot-button topics.
 For most people, politics and religion are the two major hot buttons.
 In any crowd, it is inevitable that people will have strong opinions.
 So keep the controversial topics to a minimum.
 Instead, why not use some of these conversation starters instead.